miraclx/xresilient/README.md

 Return a regenerative, persistent, resuming, resilient stream wrapped That swaps underlying stream source without data loss.

-The `fn` argument must be a function taking two arguments returning a ResilientStream.
+The `fn` argument must be a function or async function taking two arguments returning a ResilientStream.

+Returning an ended readable stream forces the resilient stream to be ended.
+Returning a destroyed stream forces the resilient stream to retry the generator once until the limit is reached.

 #### Event: 'retry'

 * `retrySlice`: &lt;[RetrySlice](#retryslice)&gt;

-The `'retry'` event is emitted after a stream's `'error'` event is emitted and the stream hasn't used up all of it's retries.
+The `'retry'` event is emitted after an error is caught either within the active stream source or the generative function and the stream hasn't used up all of it's retries.

 This event is emitted right before the [genFn](#genfn) is called.